Updated: Mar 11

 In the 1930s, a dermatologist called Goodman advised avoiding starchy foods, bread rolls, noodles, spaghetti, potatoes, oily nuts, chop suey, chow mein, and waffles.
 Goodman favoured the following foods to be a suitable acne cure: cooked and raw fruit, farina, rice, wheat, oatmeal, green vegetables, boiled or broiled meat and poultry, clear soup, vegetable soup, and an abundance of water .

 It wasn’t until the 1960s that the diet-acne connection became less favourable, and this trend continued for several decades to come.
-This change in approach coincided with discovering medicinal-based treatments, such as topical retinoids and antibiotics.
+This change in approach coincided with the discovery of medicinal-based treatments, such as topical retinoids and antibiotics.

 However, over the last decade, research has led dermatologists and dieticians to reflect on this connection significantly.
 It is now more challenging to ignore compelling evidence of a close association between diet and acne, with nutritional therapy becoming of interest in acne treatment.